CaraSwift/DevOpsRoadmap/README.md

 - Performance Monitoring
 - Networking Table
 - Text Manipulation
 - vim/nano

 Version Control
-- Git
+- Git - setting up git server

 VCS Hosting
-- Github/Gitlab/Gitea
+- Github/Gitlab/Gitea - experience everywhere

 Containers
-- Docker
+- Docker - projects, hb but need more on creating docker images

 What is it and how to set up
 - Forward Proxy